joel113/documentation-cheatsheet/shell.md

 `echo "ls -" > outfile" | ssh -T myhost.example.com` - Passes a given command to a remote host using ssh

+`read -s -k '?Press any key to continue.'` - Waits in zsh for any key

+`read -s -k $'?Press any key to continue.\n'` - Waits in zsh for any key with new line

+`vared -p 'What would you like to do?: ' -c tmp` - Input a line of text in zsh

 ## Redirecting

 `ls > output` - Redirects the stdout